oscar-b/de1-mirror/skins/metric/README.md

 Release notes

+v2.4
+ - Added button to make another espresso to the results page
+ - Separate status messages for connection, low water and heating

 v2.3
  - Fix stop at volume error for bluetooth scales
  - Stop page flicker on stop buttons for flush, steam and water